 Destinations and airlines at BLR

-Bengaluru sees all the big Indian carriers including Air India, Vistara (soon to be merged fully into Air India), IndiGo, Air India Express and smaller carriers Akasa and Star Air.
+Bengaluru hosts all the big Indian carriers, including Air India (which recently completed its merger with Vistara), IndiGo, Air India Express, and smaller carriers Akasa and Star Air.
 Together they serve just about any Indian airport imaginable, and if not, you’re at most one connection away from any others.

-On the international side there is quite a bit of service as well, with Emirates, Etihad, Singapore Airlines, KLM, Air France, British Airways, Lufthansa, Cathay Pacific and even Qantas – plus more alongside.
+There is quite a lot of service on the international side as well, with Emirates, Etihad, Singapore Airlines, KLM, Air France, British Airways, Lufthansa, Cathay Pacific, Qantas, and more using this airport.
 It is extremely well connected, in other words.

-If you’re traveling domestically, Terminal 2 handles domestic flights by Air India, Air India Express, Vistara and Star Air.
-Terminal 1 handles all the rest, including the biggest, IndiGo.
+If you’re travelling domestically, Terminal 2 handles domestic flights by Air India and Star Air.
+Terminal 1 handles all the rest, including IndiGo (the largest carrier), as well as Akasa.
 I would personally pay a premium to fly Air India and use Terminal 2 over saving money and using T1.
 Though, I may be unusually picky in this regard.

 Shops & restaurants

-Bengaluru Terminal 2 has an especially impressive range of shops, restaurants and cafes in the area just after security, as well as set back from some of the gates.
-You’ll find everything from Starbucks to Domino's Pizza, as well as more local dining options.
-British toy store institution Hamleys is here as well.
+Bengaluru Terminal 2 has an especially impressive range of shops, restaurants, and cafés in the area just after security, as well as set back from some of the gates.
+You’ll find everything from Starbucks to P.F.
+Chang’s and more local dining options.
+London toy shop institution Hamleys is here as well.

-The best place to find a coffee or a chai at BLR is actually in the check-in area of Terminal 2, where you can head to Chaayos, my favourite chai chain, or Coffee Bean & Tea Leaf, an excellent coffee chain which has better iced coffees than Starbucks if you ask me.
-Unfortunately, these are both before security so you’ll have to enjoy your drink before proceeding through.
-However the check-in hall is a very pleasant place to sit and relax (something that’s almost never true of airports) so I can recommend the pit-stop if you have time.
+The best place to find a coffee or a chai (tea) at BLR is actually in the check-in area of Terminal 2, where you can head to Chaayos, my favourite chai chain, or Coffee Bean & Tea Leaf, an excellent coffee chain which has better iced coffees than Starbucks in my opinion.
+Unfortunately, these are both before security, so you’ll have to enjoy your drink before proceeding through.
+However, the check-in hall is a very pleasant place to sit and relax (something that’s almost never true of airports), so I can recommend the pit-stop if you have time.

 What’s coming in the future?